Pickfordmatt/SharpLocker/README.md

 # What SharpLocker is
 * A .NET application that is supposed to be run in memory on a target device

-# What SharpLocker is NOT
-* A password stealing tool that emails plain text credentials
-* An executable that is supposed to be double clicked

 # Works
 * Single/Multiple Monitors
 * Windows 10